 fund and all city employees authorize and consent to the use of such dividends as herein provided

 by their participation in the city's group life insurance policy.
 The employee benefit fund shall

 be used to pay one-third (1/3) of the cost of the insurance coverage available to an employee

-employee shall each contribute one-third (1/3) of the cost of such life insurance.
-Payments by the
+city and employee shall each contribute one-third (1/3) of the cost of such life insurance.

-city and employee benefit fund shall begin at the date of hire into a permanent position.
+Payments by the city and employee benefit fund shall begin at the date of hire into a permanent

-working one thousand five hundred (1,500) hours or more in a calendar year shall
+police officers, working one thousand five hundred (1,500) hours or more in a

-participate in the Missouri Local Government Retirement System (LAGERS).
-Participation in
+calendar year shall participate in the Missouri Local Government Retirement System (LAGERS).

-LAGERS for eligible employees begins following completion of the first six (6) months of city
+Participation in LAGERS for eligible employees begins following completion of the first six (6)

-employment.
-Full-time regular firefighters and full-time regular police officers participate in the
+months of city employment.
+Full-time regular firefighters and full-time regular police officers

 (1) Employees may participate in a